 Here are a few easy ways to stay off this list:

 1. Do not harass us.
-If you are not our customer or a potential customer, do not stalk or harass us via phone, email, or social media to receive “free” technical support for WordPress.
+If you are not our customer — or a potential customer — do not stalk or harass us via phone, email, or social media to receive “free” technical support for WordPress (etc).
 If you are not our customer, we do not owe you anything.
-Please do not contact us.
-Our contact page is NOT a free support channel.
-Likewise, do not spam our email addresses or add us to your mailing list trying to sell us your services, which is illegal and against the CAN-SPAM Act of 2003.
+Please leave us alone.
+Likewise, do not spam our email addresses or add us to your mailing list trying to sell us your services, which is illegal as per the CAN-SPAM Act of 2003.
+Update: We have opened up a Facebook Messenger “casual support” channel for members of the public to contact us for any reason.
+This way, at least we know who you are, which seems to have greatly reduced bad behavior.
+However, please respect our answer if we say something like “we can provide that service for paying customers only.”
+Thanks!

 2. Do not slander us.
 We have no problem with critical feedback or suggestions, it is a major part of the open web and open source software.
 But if you want to publicly defame us because you are jealous, angry, a competitor, or otherwise, we are going to expose your behavior immediately and name you.

 3. Do not extort us.
-We have contributed 50+ free WordPress plugins to the community free of charge.
-This does not give you any right to try and extort us into adding plugin features that you wish to see.
+We have released 50+ free WordPress plugins to the online community, along with the free SlickStack auto-installer script to setup LEMP stack servers.
+This does not give you any right to try and extort us into adding software features that you wish to see, nor are we going to put up with casual defamation of our company.
+You would think offering thousands of dollars worth of software to people “free of charge” would result in a few thank yous, but this occurs almost never — instead, we are constantly harassed and extorted.
 We will not make any “deals” with scammers, but we WILL expose you on our website.
+Don’t believe us?
+Go ahead, send a message like this: “I’ll delete my fake negative review of your company if you do XYZ…” and see what happens!

 4. Do not commit fraud.
 With Web 2.0 we saw a massive spike in fraud with affiliate programs like ClickBank.
 It seems this mass fraud campaign was dying down until Facebook Ads and PBNs has a resurge of massive fraud using fake reviews, fake endorsements, undisclosed partnerships, and straight up lying to customers.
 The government never seems to have time to expose small time crooks, so we are doing it instead doing our part to clean up the web, even if thats %0.00001 of it…